Photo of a blue lake with mountains in the distance

 Mission

-Happyfeed was created by an engineer with a passion for design and love of experimentation.
+Happyfeed was created by a mechanical engineer with a passion for design and love of experimentation.
 Every new feature is constantly improved upon and takes advantage of the latest technologies.
 I value feedback from users above all else.
 Though I may not build every single suggestion, each conversation helps me learn more about how Happyfeed is used and how to steer the product in the right direction.

 I recognize that technology has the power to both help and harm mental health.
 When you see a beautiful sunset, you shouldn't worry about how many likes it could get you.
 It's most important to savor that feeling and remember that little moments like that exist everywhere.